 Published: January 1, 2022

-With the threat of cyber attacks growing every year, we decided to compile this list of cyber security statistics to prepare businesses and individuals for some of the most common cyber crimes.
+With the threat of cyberattacks growing every year, we decided to compile this cybersecurity statistics list to prepare businesses and individuals for some of the most common cybercrimes.

 The internet has brought so much convenience into our daily lives.
 But with billions of people exposing their personal information to the world, the internet also puts our online safety at risk.
-Common internet crimes, such as identity theft, phishing, and others, can only be stopped by properly educating internet users.
-The latest SEO statistics suggest 6 out of 10 people won’t read more than a piece’s headline.
-We hope this stat doesn’t apply to cyber security-related content.
+Common internet crimes, such as identity theft, phishing, and others, can only be stopped by educating internet users.

-- 79% of organizations were expected to be affected by cybercrime in 2019.
+- 81% of organizations were affected by cybercrime last year.